guide

 3. Bleed your radiators

 If your radiators are taking a while to warm up, it might be time to bleed them.
-Simply put, this is about releasing air that gets trapped in your heating system.
-It will help you warm up the house more quickly, and also cut your energy bills.
+This means releasing air that gets trapped in your heating system.
+It’ll help you warm up your home more quickly, and could cut your energy bills.

 4. Fit thermostatic valves to your radiators